billdimmler/ansible-home/nginx/README.md

 Role Name
 =========

-A brief description of the role goes here.
+A role for a basic nginx config

 Requirements
 ------------